 “And he causeth all, both small and great, rich and poor, free and bond, to receive a mark in their right hand, or in their foreheads: And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name.”
 (Revelation 13:16-17)

 Clearly, in verse 17 the “number of his name” is 666 (the same number in verse 18).
-And the “name of the beast” is undoubtedly the name of which the number is designated.
-The number and the name are equivalent, or rather, they are no different in what they represent.
-We know the mark is also equivalent to the number because it is called “the mark of his name” in the chapter that follows (Revelation 14:11) – a clear example of the writer using the terms ‘mark’ and ‘number’ interchangeably.
-Therefore the mark of the beast, his name, and the number of his name all represent the same thing.
+And the “name of the beast” is the name of which the number is designated.
+The number and the name are perhaps equivalent.
+We know the mark is equivalent to the number because it is called “the mark of his name” in the chapter that follows (Revelation 14:11) – a clear example of John using the terms ‘mark’ and ‘number’ interchangeably.

 The Bible says that anyone who receives the mark will be cast into the lake of fire burning with brimstone (Rev. 14:9-11, Rev. 19:20).
 If the mark is merely a physical chip or engraving, anyone could be pinned down and forced to take it against their will.
 God is too merciful to allow any man to take away the salvation of another man.
 So a physical marking could never separate a man from his salvation in the Lord Jesus Christ (Romans 8:38-39).
 Nonetheless, the physical mark could still be in the form of a chip/engraving, if it is merely an indication that a man has denied the Lord by choosing to “worship the beast and his image.”